Life As a Materials Engineer

 - Microsoft PowerPoint

 - Web browser software

 - Microsoft Visio

 - Computer aided design CAD software

 - National Instruments LabVIEW

-How do I Become a Materials Engineer?
+What work experience do I need to become a Materials Engineer?

 Materials Engineers work in the following industries: